unix-ax25-stack/wampes/README.md

 ## Background

-The Linux AX.25 stack had numerous bugs and stability problems, and with kernel 7.1 in-kernel AX.25 support is at risk of disappearing.
+The Linux AX.25 stack had numerous bugs and stability problems, and with kernel 7.1 in-kernel AX.25 support is dropped.
 A timely solution was needed — this project provides one.

 Concept and implementation took six weeks (from early August 2026).
 The suite